evolbioinfo/booster-web/webapp/templates/help.md

 Complete information regarding installation and usage is available on the [GitHub page](https://github.com/evolbioinfo/booster).

+## Data

+The archive containing all data described in the paper can be downloaded from the [github page](https://github.com/evolbioinfo/booster-workflows/releases).

 ## <a name="note"></a>Note
 PhyML can also directly compute TBE supports (beta).
 To do this, you will need to download and install PhyML from its [github repository](https://github.com/stephaneguindon/phyml/):